30 Enchanting Hideaways in the U.S. You've Never Heard of

-The real life Hobbit village in New Zealand.
-The magical town in Croatia where the sea can actually sing.
-The gorgeous town in Denmark where the streets are made entirely of water.
-The world is filled with hideaways so enchanting it’s as if they’ve been plucked from a fairytale.
-But get this: there are also plenty of magical gems to be found right here in the good-ole U.S. of A., as well.
+A Hobbit village in New Zealand.
+A town in Croatia where the sea can actually sing.
+A gorgeous hamlet in Denmark where the streets are made entirely of water.
+The world is filled with places so surreal it's as if they've been plucked from a fairytale.
+But get this: There are also plenty of magical gems to be found right here in the good-ole U.S. of A., as well.
 From a spiritual grotto in Iowa to the sleepy lakeside towns of New York, what follows are the most enchanting hideaways just waiting for you to discover.

 Jekyll Island, Georgia